netket/netket/README.md

 ## Installation and Usage

 Netket runs on MacOS and Linux.
 We reccomend to install NetKet using `pip`, but it can also be installed with `conda`.
+It is often necessary to first update `pip` to a recent release (`>=20.3`) in order for upper compatibility bounds to be considered and avoid a broken installation.
 For instructions on how to install the latest stable/beta release of NetKet see the [Getting Started](https://www.netket.org/docs/getting_started.html) section of our website or run the following command (Apple M1 users, follow that link for more instructions):

 ```
+pip install --upgrade pip
 pip install --upgrade netket
 ```

 If you wish to install the current development version of NetKet, which is the master branch of this GitHub repository, together with the additional dependencies, you can run the following command:

 ```
+pip install --upgrade pip
 pip install 'git+https://github.com/netket/netket.git#egg=netket[all]'
 ```